Guidelines for Success at GVSU

 - An effort should be made to maintain a collaborative environment, through special opportunities for staff members to have shared hours and constructive interactions with the rest of the unit or department

-- A pilot period of up to three months is required before final approval of a flexible work arrangement.
+- A pilot period of 3 months is recommended for a flexible work arrangement.
+Other durations may be used as appropriate.
 This period allows both the supervisor and staff member to evaluate the success of the arrangement.

 - All should be prepared to return to the pre-flexibility work arrangement if the goals of the arrangement are not being met.
-Supervisor and staff member should discuss their concerns, then follow up with a written two week notice to return to the pre-flexibility work arrangement.
+Supervisor and staff member should discuss their concerns, then follow up with a written two-week notice to return to the pre-flexible work arrangement.